Q: What is Amazon CloudTrail?

 Q: What happens when I apply a trail to all regions?

 Once you apply a trail in all regions, CloudTrail will create a new trail in all regions by replicating the trail configuration.
-CloudTrail will record and process the log files in each region and will deliver log files containing account activity across all AWS regions to a single S3 bucket and a single CloudWatch Logs log group.
+CloudTrail will record and process the log files in each region and will deliver log files containing account activity across all Amazon Web Services regions to a single S3 bucket and a single CloudWatch Logs log group.
 If you specified an optional SNS topic, CloudTrail will deliver SNS notifications for all log files delivered to a single SNS topic.

 Q: Can I apply an existing trail to all regions?